UCSF-Costello-Lab/LG3_Pipeline/README.md

 # LG3_Pipeline

-_Warning: Because of hardcoded paths and software dependencies, this software currently only runs on the UCSF [TIPCC] compute cluster.
+_Warning: Because of hardcoded paths to annotation data files, and software dependencies on the [CBI] software stack, this software tool runs only on the UCSF [TIPCC] and [C4] compute clusters.
 It is our long-term goal to make it run anywhere._

 ## What's new?